denten-books/plain-text/3-format.md

-sizes, signifying relationships between elements within a range of possible concrete objects."[^ln3-dom] In order to materialize, the hierarchical model must be arranged and fixed into the surface of an actual medium, according to a set of predefined rules specified in the model.
+sizes, signifying relationships between elements within a range of possible concrete objects."[^ln3-dom] In order to materialize, the hierarchical model must be arranged and fixed into the surface of an actual medium, according to predefined rules specified in the model.
 These media have actual dimensions.
 In this way, a footnote specified "at the bottom of the page" at the level of the model can then be rendered one way at the bottom of a specific page of a certain size, like A1 (841mm × 1,189mm) for example, and in another way at the bottom of another specific piece of paper of a much smaller A4-sized sheet (210mm × 297mm).[^ln3-iso216] Viewing and printing operations constitute a movement opposite to that of optical character recognition.
 In printing a document, the machine creates a static image, which flattens out the layers of content and visual style.
-Abstract objects specified by the abstract model are then reified into a set or relationships between specific concrete objects on the page [@furuta_document_1982, 419-20;
+Abstract objects specified by the abstract model are then reified into a set or relationships between specific concrete objects on the page [@furuta_document_1982, 419-20; @kimura_structure_1984].
-@kimura_structure_1984].

 SCRIPT and the related Generalized Markup Language (GML) developed in the late 1960s by IBM (originally for use on the CP67/CMS time-sharing system), and now